 It’s summer and we’re off to Granma Merrill Patterson’s cottage outside Red River New Mexico with Jim n Katie Patterson.
 Last year’s Rotary Exchange Student to South Africa from Ardmore OK, the delightful Dottie Moffett comes along thanks to Katie’s generosity and insight!
 Whatta lady, Katie; and whattgal, Dottie!

 Jim had a birthday.
 From the size of the fire it looks like it was a big ‘un!

 There were five jeeps: the Patterson’s Old Red, the Hrbacek’s Old Green, the Payne’s Old White, the Mindemann’s semi-old White and the Manar’s New Blue.
 We explored the dirt roads and mountain passes in the jeeps with ice-cold Coors and bloody marys in hebcoolers full of ice tied to the tailgates.

-One night it’s partytime in town!
+One night it was partytime in town!
 The wicked metropolis of Red River!
 Jeff Manar drives us there in New Blue.
 He’s 14, but its summertime, its a holiday town, this is the wild west, no cop would ask, surely?
 And anyway Jeff doesn’t look 14.
 He looks, like, 15.
 At the smoky dance under the loud music in the wonderful vibe in a big barn, we meet a petite girl who asks me n Dottie how old we are and doesn’t believe we’re 18 so I show her my passport: 1955.
 I ask how old she is and she laughs and shows us her ID: 1946!
 She’s 27!
 She looks 16.
 She’s tiny.
 She’s dancing on her own having fun, free as a bird!
 Probly high as a kite?
 A real-life hippie on the road in the USA.
 I’m smitten, and I think so is Dottie!

 She tells us where she’s staying and says we should come and visit.